Multilevel neural simulation-based inference: Numerical Experiments

 \subsection{Ornstein–Uhlenbeck process: a popular financial model}

 Our next experiment involves the Ornstein-Uhlenbeck (OU) process---a stochastic differential equation model commonly used in financial analysis \citep{minenna2003detection}, which in our case outputs a $100$-dimensional Markovian time-series and has three parameters.
 The process is known to converge to a stationary Gaussian distribution, which we use as the low-fidelity simulator, see \Cref{app:oup}.
 The example is reproduced from \citet{Krouglova2025}, who used it for benchmarking their transfer learning approach to NPE (TL-NPE).
 TL-NPE first trains an NPE network on low-fidelity simulations, and then uses a small set of high-fidelity data to refine the network parameters until a stopping criterion is met.
-We implement TL-NPE with $n_0 = 11,000$ and $n_1 = 1000$, using 10\% of data as validation set for their stopping criterion, and compare against ML-NPE with $n_0 = 10,000$ and $n_1 = 1000$.
-These values are picked so as to keep the simulation budget same for both the methods.
+We implement TL-NPE with $n_0 = 1100$ and $n_1 = \{10,100\}$, and compare against ML-NPE with $n_0 = 1000$ and $n_1 = \{10,100\}$.
+These values are picked to keep the simulation budget the same for both methods.
+TL-NPE uses the default early stopping criterion from the \texttt{sbi} library \citep{Tejero-Cantero2020}, which terminates training if the validation loss increases for $20$ epochs.
+Once the criterion is met, the network parameters achieving the lowest validation loss are selected.
+This criterion is used for both the low- and the high-fidelity training stages.
+We use 20\% of the data as validation set for early stopping.